 A procedure to widen a narrowed heart valve; a catheter is advanced through a blood vessel through the aorta and into the heart; the catheter is placed in the valve to be opened, and a large balloon at the tip of the catheter is inflated until the flaps of the valve open (performed by an interventional cardiologist).

-Patent foramen ovale (PFO) and atrial septal defect or (ASD) are holes or defects in the wall (septum) between the atria, the two upper chambers of the heart; to guide the closure of these defects with a special device, transesophageal echocardiography (TEE) is performed in the Cardiac Catheterization Laboratory.
+Patent foramen ovale (PFO) and atrial septal defect or (ASD) are holes or defects in the wall (septum) between the atria, the two upper chambers of the heart; to guide the closure of these defects with a special device, transesophageal echocardiography (TEE) is performed in the cardiac catheterization lab.

-Procedures extending or performed through or across the septum, the wall between the right and left sides of the heart.
+Procedure that extends or are performed through or across the septum — the wall between the right and left sides of the heart.